Sai Jinhua: Later life

 In 1903, along Shaanxi Lane, Sai Jinhua created a Nanban, or a southern prostitute troupe.
 She capitalized on the rumors of her romance with Waldersee and became very popular.
 In 1905 Fengling, a prostitute working under Sai Jinhua's direction, committed suicide, Authorities charged Sai Jinhua of torturing Fengling, causing her to commit suicide.
 She was placed in prison due to the charge and spent most of her funds having the charges reduced to manslaughter.
 Sai Jinhua was expelled from Beijing, and therefore banished to her hometown.
-In 1908 her daughter Deguan died.
+In 1908, her daughter Deguan died.

-She married a railroad official, Huang, in 1908.
-He died in the beginning of the Republican Era.
-Afterwards she had lived with a Mr. Cao.
-Subsequently she married a member of the National Assembly, Wei Sijiong, who was a former head of the Jiangxi Province Bureau of Civil Affairs.
-On 20 June 1918 they married in Shanghai.
+In 1908, Sai Jinhua married a railroad official, Huang.
+Huang died during the beginning of the Republican Era.
+Afterwards she lived with a Mr. Cao.
+Subsequently, she married a member of the National Assembly, Wei Sijiong, a former head of the Jiangxi Province Bureau of Civil Affairs, in Shanghai, on 20 June 1918.
 Sai Jinhua adopted the art name (hao) Weizhao Lingfei, which used a combination of her family name with that of her husband, to show her devotion to him.
 The couple moved to Beijing (then romanized as Peking).
 Sai Jinhua's mother died in 1922.
 Wei Sijiong, Sai Jinhua's husband, died shortly afterwards and his family refused to allow Sai Jinhua to share his property.
-The widow began smoking opium and she lived in solitude in her remaining years.
+Sai Jinhua began smoking opium and she lived in solitude in her remaining years.
 Sai Jinhua, who was in poverty at the time of her death, subsisted off of the money curious historians and journalists gave her.

 Sai Jinhua died on December 4, 1936, succumbing to an illness at 62 sui.
 At the time of her death, Beijing (then known as Beiping) was experiencing a strong winter.
 A servant found her body the morning after her death.
 Sai Jinhua was buried in Beijing.
 Qi Baishi, a well-known calligrapher, crafted her headstone.